-M is the only sound that can be made with your mouth closed.
-It is created by the vibration of the whole central cavity, our core.
+M is one of the only two sounds that can be made with your mouth closed.
+And the only sound that produces the vibration of the whole central cavity, our core.
 This is why M is the core sound of words that mean me, my, myself (me, mene in Serbian), the words whose meaning is directed inwards.

 So the above mantra brings our focus from outside into our core, (m)ind by using emotional discharge through descending vowels.

 The word for mind in Serbian is UM.
 This word derives its meaning from U + M = inside + me = mind.
 This is probably the old "AOUM" shortened down to the absolute minimum number of sounds necessary to convey the intended meaning of internal me, real me....mind, UM.